-Costa Rica represents less than 1 percent of the world’s land mass, yet it contains 5 percent of the Earth’s biodiversity.
+Costa Rica represents less than one percent of the world’s land mass, yet it contains five percent of the Earth’s biodiversity.
 Protected forests and reserves make up more than 25 percent of the country, too.

 Costa Rica Wilderness Explorer Explore more off-the-beaten-path regions by canoe, foot and private boat.
 Itinerary highlights include Tiskita Jungle Lodge, Manuel Antonio National Park and Los Quetzales National Park.
 8-day tours from $3,595